What do we mean by play-based learning?

 ACOE Toilet Guidance Quick Reference

-ACOE's quick reference provides considerations for the child, parent and teacher to support a child's toileting journey
+ACOE's quick reference provides tips and considerations for the educators to support a child's toileting journey

 This toolkit is to provide guidance and information to local educational agencies (LEAs) and community-based organizations (CBOs) on best practices for supporting California’s youngest learners as they develop and master toileting independence.
 This resource offers information for LEAs and CBOs to consider as they review and potentially revise their toileting policies and practices to accommodate the inclusion of younger learners, and learners with varied developmental needs, in their programs, including through intentional partnerships with families.